DROP TRIGGER (SQL)

 Privileges and Locking

-.
+The DROP TRIGGER statement acquires a table-level lock on table.
 This prevents other processes from modifying the table’s data.
-This lock is automatically released at the conclusion of the DROP TRIGGER
+This lock is automatically released at the conclusion of the DROP TRIGGER operation.

 In InterSystems SQL, a trigger name must be unique within its schema for a specific table.
 Thus it is possible to have more than one trigger in a schema with the same name.
 The optional FROM clause is used to determine which trigger to delete: